The Borough offices have moved to our new location at 333 South Liberty Street, next to Boyer's Market.

 The Borough has an immediate opening for a Maintenance Laborer.
 See the Employment Page.

-NOTICE: Sewer Collection System work to start in November
+NOTICE: Sewer Collection System work will continue in January

 Work consisting of, but not limited to, the replacement of approximately 5,200 LF of sanitary sewer main, 30 manholes, 75 laterals, and cleanouts along Marshall Drive and Ridge Road, and North Warren Street and Station Road, respectively.
 The project also includes the lining of approximately 410 LF of sanitary sewer main and lining of 3 manholes.
 Road closures and detours will be in effect.

 Work will be on-going, weather permitting until spring 2024.